 - 7.5 Q: Can I access the Control Center remotely from over the WAN / Internet?

-- 7.6 Q: How can I give users access to control and change the content and/or active session containers on the video wall without giving them access to the Control Center?
+- 7.6 Q: How can I give users access to control and change the content and/or active sources on the video wall without giving them access to the Control Center?

 - 7.7 Q: Does Userful™ support multi-level permission system?
-Can I have a separate login for unprivileged staff access where they can control mapping of stations but not admin level functions?
+Can I have a separate login for unprivileged staff access where they can control mapping of displays but not admin level functions?

 - 7.8 Q: Do I need a specialist to help me with routine configuration of the system?

 - 8.1 Q: How do I map content to the video wall?

 - 8.2 Q: What kind of content can I play on a video wall?

 - 8.3 Q: How can I display a Powerpoint presentation on the video wall?